 So, hire a photographer or convince a friend to snap a photo of you that can captures your professionalism, personality, and commitment to excellence.

-This includes you name, your credentials, and the first few words of your description that are displayed in the intro list.
+This will include your name, your credentials, and first few words of your description displayed in the intro list.

 When you’re scrolling on facebook or instagram which videos do you watch and which posts do you click on so that you can read the whole caption?

 …surprises you (because you want to know the ending or what’s really going on there)

 …makes you laugh (because we all love laughing and want to laugh more)